• The Main Building of Sacred Heart Schools

 • Beginner/Intermediate Instrumental Music

-Beginner/Intermediate Instrumental Music is designed for students with beginner to intermediate musical experience.
-It offers traditional band instrumentation, including strings, woodwind, brass, and percussion.
-The course aims to develop the technique, rhythm, tone, quality of sound, sight-reading, and performance confidence of all players in the class.
-This is achieved through ensemble rehearsal, sectional practice, individual practice, student mentoring/tutoring, performance, and reflection.
-Students can expect required performances outside of the school day, including but not limited to one formal evening Winter Holiday performance and one formal evening Spring performance.
+Beginner/Intermediate Instrumental Music is designed for students with beginner to intermediate musical experience playing in a rhythm section to develop their technical skills, aural skills, and performance awareness.
+This is achieved through ensemble rehearsals, sectional practice, individual practice, ensemble performances, and written reflections.
+The goal is that this focused instruction in rhythm section playing will enhance students' technical abilities and musicality, making them more versatile musicians.
+It also aims to inspire students to continue their journey in music study, performance, teaching, and/or appreciation beyond secondary education.
+Students can expect required performances inside and outside of the school day, including but not limited to one formal evening Winter Holiday performance and one formal evening Spring performance.
 A limited number of instruments are available for rent, free of charge.
 Please see the instructor for availability.
 While students earn UC credit for this course, it's important to note that if taken to satisfy the year-long UC “F” requirement for Visual & Performing Arts, the full year-long course must be completed.

 Prerequisite: